-"Then… did you grant Aquilamon the power to Digivolve, Xuanwumon?"
+"Did you grant Aquilamon more power to Digivolve, Xuanwumon?"
 Izzy asked.

-Xuanwumon hesitated for a moment.
+Xuanwumon hesitated.
 "That's how it appears, Child o' Knowledge," the left head said.

 Izzy scratched his chin.
-That response was more vague than he would expect of a god.
+That response was more vague than he expected of a god.

 "Now ye've regained yer power, Chosen Children," Xuanwumon spoke again, "and so ye must return to yer own world and prepare for yer enemies.
 There is precious little time left…"